 The cover of Initiation by Light shows more of the sky, ergo "light."
 There are several points of note; firstly in top left can be seen Westminster Cathedral, where monarchs are crowned.
 Work on the towers had been started by George I in 1722 by a contemporary of Christopher Wren, Nicholas Hawsmoor, and completed in 1745, after the king's death.
 Another indication that religious fervour had not dampened in England.
-At centre right, centre bottom and centre right, another three cathedrals can be seen - for a population of about 700,000!
+At centre right and centre bottom, another three cathedrals can be seen - for a population of about 700,000!
 Currently, only one, Southwark Cathedral, still stands.